Px to Em Calculator

 1 px = 1.33 pt.
 Hence, 24 pt is equivalent to

 1.33 * 24 = 32 px.

 - When finding the equivalent in ems, we need to divide the size in pixels by the base size:

 32 px / 16 px = 2 em.

 2 em = 200%.

-Make sure to check out our aspect ratio calculator as well!
+Make sure to check out our aspect ratio calculator and ppi calculator as well!